MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-data-content.md

 ##### Your responsibilities
 As a general rule, do not store state in the AKS cluster.
 Use an external data storage that supports storage-engine level encryption.

 All stored data in Azure Storage is encrypted and decrypted by using strong cryptography.
 Microsoft manages the associated keys.
+Self-managed encryption keys are preferred.
+Always encrypt outside the storage layer and only write encrypted data into the storage medium, ensuring that the keys are never adjacent to the storage layer.

 With Azure Storage, you can also use self-managed keys.
 For details, see  [Customer-managed keys for Azure Storage encryption](/azure/storage/common/customer-managed-keys-overview?toc=/azure/storage/blobs/toc.json).

 Similar capabilities are available for databases.
-For Azure SQL options, see [Transparent data encryption (TDE)](/azure/azure-sql/database/transparent-data-encryption-tde-overview).
+For Azure SQL options, see [Azure SQL Transparent Data Encryption with customer-managed key](/azure/azure-sql/database/transparent-data-encryption-byok-overview).

 Make sure you store your keys in a managed key store (Azure Key Vault, Azure Key Vault Managed Hardware Security Module (HSM), and others).